TheRed002/t-bot/prompts.md

     StrategyConfig, StrategyStatus
 )
-from src.core.exceptions import ValidationError, RiskManagementError
+from src.core.exceptions import ValidationError, RiskManagementError from src.core.logging import get_logger

+# MANDATORY: Use structured logging from src.core.logging for all dynamic strategy operations

 # From P-002A - MANDATORY: Use error handling
 from src.error_handling.error_handler import ErrorHandler